C++ Basics

 static_assert(!std::is_aggregate_v<B>);

-In C++20, std::is_pod was deprecated in favor of the more precise std::is_trivially_copyable_v and std::is_standard_layout_v.
-POD as a single concept is no longer the right vocabulary; pick the specific trait you need.
+• C++20: std::is_pod deprecated.
+Use the precise trait — std::is_trivially_copyable_v or std::is_standard_layout_v.
+POD as a single concept is no longer the right vocabulary.